34zY/Ping-0f-Death/README.md

 ## Warning

 ⚠ Don't put too much threads when using the list option this may crash the script
-          For each IP there is one the numbers of thread insterted
+          there will be your number of thread for each IP
 _________________

 ### I'm not responsible for bad uses of this script